How Much Do Nannies Earn?

 Two families often decide to share a nanny to gain all of the benefits of having a nanny, at a fraction of the cost.
 Nannies will usually charge a higher fee for having more children, but the cost per family would be significantly lower.

 The nanny industry seems to be the only profession where salaries and pay rates are quoted in net figures.
-We’re not quite sure how this came about, but actually, it’s confusing for both parties involved.
+This is confusing for both parties involved, in addition to both parties losing out.
 We quote in gross figures so that you, as an employer, know exactly how much you’re going to be paying each month for wages, national insurance and tax.